tasmota/docs/docs/Blinds-and-Shutters.md

 ### Servo Motors
 Servos are small devices with typical 180° or 360" rotation movement.
 The position will be drived by the PWM duty cycle time.
 This will all automatically calculated

+!!! note
+If you miss low angles (i.e 2°) you should be able to get this by changing the minimum `ShutterPWMRange`.
+If this does not help you can customize `PwmFrequency`.
+Normally for PWM servos, there is no calibration required, but you have the option to do a calibration.
+Check the documentation for shuttercallibration.
+Maybe `ShutterSetHalfway` is already enough.
+Otherwise you can do a fine granular calibration.

+!!! note
+If you change the shutteropenduration/closeduration the servo will operate slower, but now the minimum angle is lower.

 [More info](https://github.com/arendst/Tasmota/discussions/10443#discussion-1627790)

 ### DC Motors